 Level: Intermediate

-Built to be completed after the mandatory Career Navigator: Kickstart your Career Journey module
+Built to be completed after the mandatory Career Navigator: Kickstart your Career Journey module (step 1)

 In this module, students take the Next Steps in their career development journey to establish their career readiness by researching employers, developing networking skills, and making an action plan.